dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA1865](https://learn.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1865): Unnecessary call to 'Set.Contains(item)'

 Do not guard 'Set.Add(item)' or 'Set.Remove(item)' with 'Set.Contains(item)'.
-The former two already check whether the item exists, and will not throw.
+The former two already check whether the item exists and will return if it was added or removed.

 |Item|Value|
 |-|-|